 Registered Social Worker, Psychotherapist, and… oh ****, what else do I do???
 They didn’t tell me I’d need a catchy bio!

-more about ALISON'S education, certifications & adhd experience
+more about Alison'S education, certifications & adhd experience

 Certifications